gravitano/Laravel-4-Module-Generator/README.md

 files from.

-All files are namespaced according to psr-0, allowing all files for each module to be autoloaded with just a single inclusion of:
+All files are namespaced according to psr-0, allowing all files for each module to be autoloaded with just a single inclusion of the following snippet to the laravel applications composer.json file:

          "psr-0" : {
             "Modules" : "app/"
          }

- to the laravel applications composer.json file.

  This is a work in progress and more features are going to be added to help bolster the generation of files in modules.